-You can fine-tune the Weblate behavior by using flags.
+You can fine-tune Weblate's behavior by using flags.
+The flags provide visual feedback to the translators and help them to improve their translation.
 This can be done on the source string level (see Additional info on source strings), or in the Component configuration (Translation flags).
 Some file formats also allow to specify flags directly in the format (see Supported file formats).

-The flags are comma-separated, the parameters are separated with colon.
-You can use quotes to include whitespace or special chars in the string.
+The flags are comma-separated; if they have parameters, they are separated with colon.
+You can use quotes to include whitespaces or special characters in the string.
 For example: